Searching Within Galaxies for the Earliest Signs of Quenching With Spatially Resolved Star Formation Histories in UVCANDELS Galaxies at z< 0.3: Radial Profiles

 UVCANDELS ID 20524 is shown in Figure~\ref{fig:rad20524}.
-There is an interesting crossing behavior within the first 5kpc, but this behavior could easily be a scrambling of the signal because of the projection effects resulting from the galaxy being edge on.
-The overall shape is interesting, but the orientation of the galaxy makes it difficult to draw strong conclusions with only photometric data and without velocities.

-Figure~\ref{fig:rad22456} shows UVCANDELS ID 22456, an inclined spiral galaxy with knots visible in the arms in the F435W and F275W bands.
-The projected radial profiles of \sigsfr and Log sSFR show little evolution from 1 Gyr lookback tome to the time of observation with an overall decrease in star formation over this time period.
-In the Log sSFR we can see this decrease if nearly uniform, but the star formation seems to have decreased more near the galactic center than the outskirts over this time period with the outer regions being mildly more star forming than the galactic center.
-While this is not significant enough to draw strong conclusions, this may be indicative of the very first stages of inside-out quenching.
+The apparent crossing within the inner 5 kpc may be an artifact of projection from the edge-on orientation.
+The overall profile is intriguing, but the edge-on view and lack of kinematic data prevent strong conclusions from photometry alone.
+Figure~\ref{fig:rad22456} shows UVCANDELS ID 22456, an inclined spiral galaxy with arm knots visible in the F435W and F275W bands.
+The projected radial profiles of \sigsfr and log sSFR change little between 1 Gyr lookback time and the time of observation, aside from an overall decline in star formation.
+The log sSFR profile suggests this decline is nearly uniform, but somewhat stronger near the center than in the outskirts, leaving the outer regions mildly more star-forming.
+Although not statistically significant, this may hint at the earliest stages of inside-out quenching.

-Radial profiles of UVCANDELS ID 23575 are shown in Figure~\ref{fig:rad23475}.
-The overall shape of the \sigsfr, $A_v$, and $t_x$ fractions are consistent with one another.
-The evolution of \sigsfr between 1 Gyr lookback time and the time of observation is negligible, but the Log sSFR projected radial profile shows an overall drop in Log sSFR over time.
+Figure~\ref{fig:rad23475} shows the radial profiles of UVCANDELS ID 23575.
+The \sigsfr, $A_v$, and $t_x$ fractions have similar radial shapes. \sigsfr shows little evolution between a 1 Gyr lookback time and the time of observation, but the projected Log sSFR profile declines overall with time.